 New!
-Exhibition "Cabu drawings of the roundup of the Vel d'Hiv"
+Exhibition "Cabu drawings of the Vel d'Hiv roundup"

 In the spring of 1967, the magazine Le Nouveau Candide published the good sheets of La Grande Rafle du Vel d'Hiv, July 16, 1942 by Claude Lévy and Paul Tillard (Robert Laffont).
 To illustrate this series in five episodes, the editorial team calls upon a young 29-year-old illustrator, Jean Cabut, dit Cabu.

-Lévy and Tillard’s book traces, through documents and testimonies, the progress of the roundup and the confinement to the Vélodrome d'Hiver of more than 8,000 of the approximately 13,000 victims of arrests.
+The book by Lévy and Tillard traces, through documents and testimonies, the progress of the roundup and the confinement to the Vélodrome d'Hiver of more than 8,000 of the approximately 13,000 victims of the arrests.
 Pointing out the role of the French police and the Vichy government in the deportation of the Jews by the Nazis, the book provokes a shock in public opinion.
 It is also a shock for Cabu, who discovers this tragedy too quickly forgotten and puts the best of his talent to translate into drawings the scenes described.

 Discover the exhibition site